jewettaij/moltemplate/examples/all_atom/force_field_COMPASS/README.md

 warnings.)
 Later on hopefully I'll add some automated way to warn users when these problems arise, but now you should check for them manually.

-# -------- REQUEST FOR HELP: --------

-If you notice a problem with these examples, please report it.
-Peer-review is the only way to improve this software (or any software).
-Other suggestions are also welcome!

-(Contact jewett.aij@gmail.com, 2017-10-03)